armandofox/armandofox.github.io/_pages/students/research.md

 the research, but remember the overall statement is _about the research, not you_.

-# What if there's a separate personal statement?
+# What about the personal statement?

+Your personal statement is important and should be taken seriously.
+(It is taken seriously by grad app readers here, for sure.)
-Your personal statement should focus on what it is about your life experience that you can bring to the institution, to your fellow students, co-workers, etc.
+It should focus on what it is about your life experience that you can bring to the institution, to your fellow students, co-workers, etc.